- Enrolling on time, reporting changes in income, and shopping around for plans can all help to lower your Medicare premiums.

 Medicaid programs can vary from state to state.
 To find out more about Medicaid programs available in your state, and to see if you qualify, contact your state’s Medicaid office.

-MSPs are programs that can help you pay for the costs of your Medicare premiums.
+Medicare savings programs can help you pay for the costs of your Medicare premiums.
 You may qualify for an MSP if you:

 - are eligible for Part A